Cyborg-CS/Notes-on-Js/readme.md

 # 17 March, 2022

 Not coding enough thats all I can say for now.
 The semester starts from next Wednesday and it definetly doesn't help.
 I don't know when I will be able to issue the next commit but yes thats it for now.

+# 29 March, 2022

+The semesters are mostly over and on this break day i thought i would push something new.
+Promising will try to do it regularly after it's over, I will get with the react too, for now this is it.